 The IDs you submit do not always cover all of the hit data that Analytics can associate with the data subject.
-Analytics can create an expanded set of IDs to include this associated data into the GDPR requests.
-You can request this option with an optional parameter to each GDPR request you submit, added to the JSON request:
+Analytics can create an expanded set of IDs to include this associated data into the Data Privacy requests.
+You can request this option with an optional parameter to each Data Privacy request you submit, added to the JSON request:

 See the Sample JSON Request for an example of how to include this option with the request.
-For more details, refer to the GDPR API documentation .
+For more details, refer to the Privacy Service API documentation .